 You need to register on a training course that will turn you into a professional mediator.

 You can find classroom courses.
 But they're expensive, and are often far away from where you live.

 Moreover, you may not be able to take time away from your work or family commitments.

-On enrolling, you'll receive all the modules, the course text book, and useful forms and guides.
+On enrolling, you'll receive all the modules.

 You'll have your own tutor, who'll be a practising mediator.

 And you'll have your own Course Advisor, who will help you if you encounter any problems.